daiearth22/test/engineering/infrastructure/blueprint/index.html.md

 Our workload should be managed in a fairly predictable fashion.
 A minimum of 60% of our work should be known, scheduled work.
 This work is defined as work that:
-* Has been evaluated against our priorities and focus (i.e., OKRs/index.html.md)
+* Has been evaluated against our priorities and focus (i.e., OKRs)
 * Has been properly designed and scoped, and productively discussed, resulting in issues that provide clearly defined implementation guidance and acceptance criteria for success.

 When the planned work entails design and discussion, no work changing production should be performed on that issue: create follow up issues as the end result and definition of the work to be done.